There are several ways to resolve a family dispute: family mediation, solicitors’ negotiations, and, as a last resort, applying to court.

 Parents are asked not to brief their children beforehand or to interrogate them subsequently.

-Afterwards the mediator gives verbal feedback on the children’s opinions, feelings, fears and hopes.
-However the child consultation is confidential and the child or children determine what is reported back to parents.
+Afterwards, the mediator gives verbal feedback on the children’s opinions, feelings, fears and hopes.
+However, the child consultation is confidential, and the child or children determine what is reported back to the parents.
 No written reports are produced after child consultations.

 For further reading, please see: